LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 If an interaction has multiple rules, they are evaluated in the following order:

-1. Rules with a "Response Intent" match type
+1. Rules with a "Response Intent" match type are evaluated first.
-2. Rules with any other match type except "No Match"
+2. Rules with any other match type except "No Match" are evaluated next.
-3. A rule with a "No Match" match type.
-This is always evaluated last.
+3. A rule with a "No Match" match type is always evaluated last.

 Within the above confines, the rules are then evaluated in the order they are listed.